cs423-uiuc/cs423-uiuc.github.io/fall25/mps/MP0.md

   several minutes to a few hours.
 You may want to plug-in your laptop and put your PC into high performance mode if you want to make it faster.

-> If you are using your own distro with gcc > 15, the default `-std=c23` option will break the build.
-Switch to gcc <= 14 or patch the kernel by yourself.
+> If you are using your own distro with gcc >= 15, the default `-std=c23` option will break the build.
+It's recommended to build in docker environment then copy the directory to host environment.

 Upon successful compilation, you will have new kernel image (a file called `vmlinux`) built in your kernel directory.